-The issued share capital in the Company at year-end 2011 was USD 470,091.70 consisting of 47,009,170 fully paid common shares, each with a nominal value of USD 0.01.
+The issued share capital in the Company at year-end 2012 was USD 698,855.19 consisting of 69,885,519 fully paid common shares, each with a nominal value of USD 0.01.

-As stated in the Company's annual report, the total book equity per 31 December 2011 was USD 133.3 million.
-The Board subsequently increased the equity in a private placement with gross issue proceeds of approximately USD 206 million.
-The Board regards the increased equity as an appropriate level considering HLNG's objectives, strategy and risk profile.
+As stated in the Company's annual report, the total book equity per 31 December 2012 was USD 343.9 million.
+The Board regards the current equity as an appropriate level considering HLNG's objectives, strategy and risk profile.

 The Company has not paid any dividends since its incorporation in 2006, and does not expect to pay dividends in the short-term perspective due to its expansion strategy.
-HLNG's long-term objective is however to pay dividends in order to maximize shareholder return as well as to make the HLNG share an attractive investment for investors.
-The timing and amount of dividends will depend on the earnings of its subsidiaries, financial and borrowing conditions, capital expenditure, market prospects, investment opportunities and is subject to Bye-law 37 and Bermuda law.
+HLNG's long-term objective is however to pay dividends in order to maximise shareholder return as well as to make the HLNG share an attractive investment for investors.
+The timing and amount of dividends will depend on the earnings of its subsidiaries, financial and borrowing conditions, capital expenditure, market prospects, and investment opportunities and is subject to Bye-law 37 and Bermuda law.